CELEBRATING 10 YEARS

 Sorensen's Bio: Stephen Sorensen, Senior Systems Engineer at ExaGrid, has been building custom storage and data protection solutions for over 20 years.
 Prior to joining ExaGrid, Stephen’s leadership and expertise in backup solutions, data management, SAN, storage virtualization, disaster recovery and enterprise architecture helped bolster customer satisfaction and helped educate the sales teams at CommVault, Data General, Nimble Storage, Tegile and NetPro.
 Stephen holds a Bachelor of Arts degree in Liberal Arts, Economics and Finance from the University of Illinois at Urbana-Champaign.

 This roundtable is for executives with VIP badges ONLY.
+This year, we will discuss the topic of The Natural Evolution of Technology.
+IT and IS is rapidly changing as we see IOT, non IT/IS purchasing, As a Service, Cloud, and Plug and Play taking over.
+How do we need to evolve as we continue to show value to the business?
 This session is intended for audience participation so be ready to discuss, receive valuable information, and connect with others for further discussion.

 Brent’s presentation will cover the many lessons he’s learned in 20 years of computer intrusion investigations, and his “heretical” position that cyber security is easy.
 Explore today's latest threats and learn how companies like Axiom Cyber Solutions can accomplish a higher level of security.